 Carmarthenshire PSB Well-being Objective Steps taken by the Town/Community Council that contribute to the Wellbeing Objective How have the 5 Ways of Working been used to shape your activity?
 (Summary in Appendix A) Which national Well-being Goals does this work support?
-(Summary in Appendix B) Prosperous People and Places: To maximise opportunities for people and places in both urban and rural parts of our county Putting a funding package together for the refurbishment and extension of the existing library in Llwynhendy and surrounding green space enhancement for community benefit.
-Time Credits programme out for the Whole Place Plan, the Council has acted and is looking at addressing the need for a community hub provision in Llwynhendy.
-This has resulted in the production of a feasibility study and other preliminary works such as ground surveys at Gwili Fields at Heol Gwili, which surround the library building.
-The Council is part of a collaborative approach led by a steering group made up of officers from housing, leisure, community regeneration and libraries within Carmarthenshire County Council, local members and community volunteers.
-The Council's participation in the group has helped achieve the aforementioned milestones as well as match funding from project stakeholders.
-External funding will be required to realise the project's full potential.
-The work has led to the establishment of a Charitable Incorporated Organisation who will help raise funds for the capital build and eventually manage the day-to-day running of the building.
-Working in partnership with Tempo to deliver volunteering opportunities in order to address local priorities in return for Time Credits.
-The time credit currency can Prosperous Wales Resilient Wales Healthier Wales More Equal Wales Wales of Cohesive Communities Wales of Vibrant Culture and Thriving Welsh Language Prosperous Wales Equal Wales Wales of Cohesive Communities Supporting the local economy by being included on Carmarthenshire County Council's are also used with the community at large, depending on the type of community activity being supported.
-The time credits model from Tempo has changed to digital however the Council will continue to deliver in a similar way as before.
-Furthermore the Council will encourage its existing groups to engage in the programme as well as continue to advocate new groups to sign up.
-The Council works on a sustainable footing and strives to ensure best value in all of its spending decisions and where appropriate it looks to support the local Prosperous WalesMore equal Wales of its spending decisions and where appropriate it looks to support the local •
+(Summary in Appendix B) Prosperous People and Places: To maximise opportunities for people and places in both urban and rural parts of our county Putting a funding package together for the refurbishment and extension of the existing library in Llwynhendy and surrounding green space enhancement for community benefit. out for the Whole Place Plan, the Council has acted and is looking at addressing the need for a community hub provision in Llwynhendy.
+This has resulted in the production of a feasibility study and other preliminary works such as ground Prosperous Wales Resilient Wales Healthier Wales More Equal Wales Wales of Cohesive Communities Wales of Vibrant Culture and Thriving Welsh Language Time Credits programme to address local priorities in return for Time Credits.
+The time credit currency can Prosperous Wales Equal Wales Wales of Cohesive Communities Supporting the local economy by being included on Carmarthenshire County Council's procurement framework Prosperous Wales More equal Wales Wales of Vibrant Culture and Thriving Welsh Language

-Opportunities for Learning LRC Training has developed training opportunities that are not provided by other providers.
-Jobs Growth Wales + provision exhibits a high level of learner support and pastoral care with dedicated provision for additional learning needs and skills development.
+Opportunities for Learning LRC Training has developed unique training provision.
+Prosperous Wales More equal Wales The Jobs Growth Wales + programme exhibits a high level of learner support and Resilient Wales pastoral care with dedicated provision for additional learning needs and skills development.
+LRC Training are delivery partners with the Prince's Trust and deliver both 'Achieve' and 'Team' programmes.
 LRC Training is unique in its provision of apprenticeship opportunities in Logistics and Transport and one of very few providers in Wales offering Level 4 apprenticeships in Business Administration.
-LRC Training is working with Neath Port Talbot College (NPTC) Group to deliver training through Personal Learning Accounts across South Wales.
+LRC Training is working with Neath Port Talbot College (NPTC) Group to deliver training in Logistics and Road Passenger Transport through Personal Learning Accounts across South Wales.